Beautiful Puglia – A Road Trip Itinerary

 If you’ve had enough of churches and religious buildings, wander the back streets of the old town not forgetting to look up at the fabulous architecture.

-Often you will catch a glimpse of everyday life which helps give the city context; washing hanging out to dry; residents enjoying a coffee and watching the world go by from their balcony; exotic plants grown in pots on rooftop terraces.
+Often you will catch a glimpse of everyday life which helps give the beautiful city context; washing hanging out to dry; residents enjoying a coffee and watching the world go by from their balcony; exotic plants grown in pots on rooftop terraces.

 • Where to Stay in Lecce